Poison Pill: Meaning

 - In 2012, Netflix had also adopted the Poison Pill strategy after an investor had acquired a 10% stake in the company.

 - In 2016, Pier 1 Imports has adopted a Poison Pill as a defense against Alden Global Capital LLC, which had a 9.5% stake in the company.

 There are many other real-life examples as well.

-Under Poison Put, the target company issues bonds which it can fully redeem with the full investment value before the maturity date.
-The top executives of the company issues bonds with poison put element as a defense against a hostile takeover.
-The main purpose of this strategy is to make the acquisition costlier for the acquiring company, by asking them to pay to bondholders of the company.
+Under Poison Put, the target company issues bonds that it can fully redeem with the full investment value before the maturity date.
+The top executives of the company issue bonds with poison put element as a defense against a hostile takeover.
+The main purpose of this strategy is to make the acquisition costlier for the acquiring company by asking them to pay to bondholders of the company.

-Poison Put and Pill, both are defense techniques.
-The only difference is that Pill impacts shareholders of the company, share price, and shares value, while Put does not impact equity at all.
+Poison Put and Pill is both defense techniques.
+The only difference is that Pill impacts shareholders of the company, share price, and share value, while Put does not impact equity at all.

 Irrespective of the limitations of Poison Pills, it is one of the most sought-after and practiced defense mechanisms.
 It allows the target company to deal in a better way with the acquiring company.
 It gives a chance to the target company to negotiate terms and come up with a fruitful deal for both the entities, the acquirer and the target.

 - Flip-over Poison Pill – Meaning, Benefits, Drawbacks, and How it Works

 - Poison Put – Meaning, How it Works and Example